 1. Concentrating Solar Collectors

 Concentrating solar collectors are a type of solar collector that, thanks to their shape, concentrates the solar radiation received on a surface at a point.

 There are different types of concentrating collectors.
 However, they all work based on a set of mirrors that reflect all the solar radiation onto a point.
 Depending on the type, the target is a glass tube along the mirror's focal line.

 At the focal point is the absorbent surface in contact with the heat transfer fluid.
 This arrangement between the absorber and the fluid aims to reduce convective losses.

-If we want to reach higher temperatures we need to concentrate the solar radiation.
 Optical procedures with lens devices are enormously expensive.
-The most developed concentrators at present are those of reflection by means of mirrors and that for this temperature range corresponds to linear concentrators with a cylinder-parabolic reflective surface.
+Therefore, the most developed concentrators at present are those with a reflection using mirrors which for this temperature range correspond to linear concentrators with a parabolic trough reflective surface.